kotsopoulosd/ExtendedIntegerParser/README.md

 # ExtendedIntegerParser

-The parsed file should be on the bin folder
+The parsed file should be on the bin folder with name "numberParser.txt"